bacontime/blog-mirror/nature/clades.md

 To make "fish" into a clade, we must include whales, chickens, and the like.

 <aside>
-If you wanted to expand the clade to include everything that is sometimes *called* a fish (jellyfish, inkfish, starfish), you would need to include basically every animal excepts sponges.
+If you wanted to expand the clade to include everything that is sometimes *called* a fish (jellyfish, inkfish, starfish), you would need to include basically <i>every</i> animal except sponges. <a href="https://www.reuters.com/legal/litigation/bees-are-fish-under-calif-endangered-species-act-state-court-2022-06-01/">This seems to be the approach taken by California law.</a>
 </aside>

 <!--Also, on a technicality, bees are fish in California.-->